MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 > [!IMPORTANT]
 >
-> The user and tenant can both be retrieved with [`az ad sp list](/cli/azure/ad/sp#az-ad-sp-list) and [az ad sp show](/cli/azure/ad/sp#az-ad-sp-show), but authentication secrets _or_ the authentication method is not available.
-Secrets for certificates in Key Vault can be retrieved with [az keyvault secret show](/cli/azure/keyvault/secret#az-keyvault-secret-show), but no other secrets are stored by default.
+> The user and tenant can both be retrieved with [az ad sp list](/cli/azure/ad/sp#az-ad-sp-list) and [az ad sp show](/cli/azure/ad/sp#az-ad-sp-show), but authentication secrets _or_ the authentication method is not available.
+Secrets for certificates in Azure Key Vault can be retrieved with [az keyvault secret show](/cli/azure/keyvault/secret#az-keyvault-secret-show), but no other secrets are stored by default.
 If you forget an authentication method or secret, [reset the service principal credentials](./azure-cli-sp-tutorial-7.md).

 ## Service principal properties